 This chapter describes the security objectives for the TOE and the security objectives for the TOE environment.
-The security objectives for the TOE environment are separated into security objectives for the development and production environment and security objectives for the operational environment.

 4.1 SECURITY OBJECTIVES FOR THE TOE

 This section describes the security objectives for the TOE addressing the aspects of identified threats to be countered by the TOE and organizational security policies to be met by the TOE.